hacs/documentation/source/docs/use/manage/dashboard.md

 ---
-title: Getting started with the HACS dashboard
+title: Using the HACS dashboard
 description: 'Steps on getting started with the HACS dashboard'
 ---

 This section shows you how to use the HACS dashboard.

-## Getting started with the HACS dashboard
+## Browsing repositories

 1. To open HACS, in the Home Assistant sidebar, select the HACS icon.
     - Each line in the data table represents a community repository that can be downloaded via HACS.